 - Research Data Services - An overview of research data services and practices related to planning, day-to-day management, publication, and preservation.
 Upon request, more in-depth presentations are available on any one of the mentioned areas.

-- UC Open Access Policy - A brief overview of the UC Open Access Policy, which covers the scope and goals of the policy, author rights received under the policy, publisher information, waivers, embargoes and limited information about eScholarship and the UC Publication Management System, which was acquired by UC to make compliance with the Policy simple.
-UC Publication Managment System - Learn how to maximize the System's functions to comply with the UC Open Access Policy and manage your publicatons, including those covered under the Policy and others.
+- UC Open Access Policy - A brief overview of the UC Open Access Policy, which covers the scope and goals of the policy, author rights received under the policy, publisher information, waivers, embargoes, and limited information about eScholarship and the UC Publication Management System, which UC acquired to make compliance with the Policy simple.
+UC Publication Management System - Learn how to maximize the System's functions to comply with the UC Open Access Policy and manage your publications, including those covered under the Policy and others.
 The presentation will also touch on helpful functions beyond the scope of the Open Access Policy.

 - eScholarship - This presentation covers the benefits of publishing with eScholarship and an overview of eScholarship's core services - previously published works, academic unit collections, open access journals, and electronic theses and dissertations (ETDs).

 - Introduction to open access scholarly publishing - A brief introduction to open access publishing, the definition of open access, types of open access, standards, repositories, and associations.

 - Creating data management plans - Learn what a data management plan is, and see how easy it is to use the DMPTool, a free online data management planning tool you can customize by the funding agency.

 - Creative Commons licenses - An overview of copyright basics, Creative Commons Licenses, and how CC licenses align with academic values and the UC Open Access Policy.